 It is an English version of one of my Bengali write ups which published in one Bengali magazine ‘Tathyakendra’ on 1st April, 2009.
 We, a group of 15, all members from our family traveled Kumaon in the year of 2008.
 After 11 years I am reminiscing here one of my most memorable tours.
 It will help my readers as Kumaon tour guide those who wish to travel Kumaon.

 On day 3 after breakfast we went to Mayawati Advaita Ashrama.
 It is a branch of the Ramakrishna Math, founded by Swami Vivekananda, with the help of his disciples James Henry Sevier, and Charlotte Sevier.
 Mayawati Ashram is located at an altitude of 1940 meters, 9 km from the town of Lohaghat.
-The ashram could be a major publication center of the Ramakrishna Order for books in English and Hindi, primarily through its branch in city.
+The ashram is a major publication center of the Ramakrishna Mission for books in English and Hindi, primarily through its branch in city.
 It also maintains a charitable hospital at Mayawati.

 Today it is publishing the original writings of Vivekananda.
 As an ashram dedicated to the study and practice of Advaita Vedanta, no pictures or idols are worshipped there, not even of Ramakrishna; and no images were kept in the premises according to the Ashram ideals set by Vivekananda.
 Ref: Advaita Vedanta ( Adwaita P. Ganguly (2001).
 Life and Times of Netaji Subhas: From Cuttack to Cambridge (1827–1921).
 VRC Publications. p.
 52. I)